 Five little things you do well:

 Five little things you need to improve upon:

-To celebrate the three-year anniversary of the publishing of my Amazon bestselling book, REMARKABLE SERVICE – ‘How to Keep Your Doors Open’, I am offering a FREE copy of my eBook.
-Now more than ever, businesses need all the support they can to “keep their doors open”.
-CLICK HERE to access your FREE copy and when you download the book, please feel free share it with all of your employees.
+To celebrate the anniversary of the publishing of my Amazon bestselling book, REMARKABLE SERVICE – ‘How to Keep Your Doors Open’, I am offering a FREE copy of my eBook.
+Now more than ever, businesses need all the support they can to “keep their doors open.”
+CLICK HERE to access your FREE copy, and when you download the book, please feel free to share it with all of your employees.

 Best wishes to you and your business and your efforts to create Remarkable Service for your customers!